 Soft sunlight pours in through the paper window screens in these south-facing corner rooms, which are about twice as large as the Yuri and Sakura rooms.
 Furnishings include a dining table, a small desk, and a sofa that is wide enough to lie on.
 The bathroom features a satisfyingly deep bathtub and a shower stall, with windows that can be opened to bring in cool winds.
 Up to three Japanese futons can be laid out on the bed stand.

-These corner rooms feature double beds, tatami floors, and sofas with ornate cypress frames--each is a piece of contemporary furniture decorated with traditional Japanese craftwork.
+These rooms feature double beds, tatami floors, and sofas with ornate cypress frames--each is a piece of contemporary furniture decorated with traditional Japanese craftwork.
 Guests can relax by soaking in the deep bathtub located in the bathroom, which is also furnished with a sink and shower stall, or by basking in the warm sunlight filtering through the shoji paper screens that grace the living area windows.
-It is a space that offers both privacy and quiet.

 Closets and sofas featuring tasteful cypress craft and windows concealed by shoji paper screens provide these rooms with a traditionally Japanese aesthetic.
 Sakura rooms are located near the ochanoma lounge to entice guests to frequent the lounge--the traditional center of activity in an authentic ryokan.
-Guests may choose between a twin or double bed; both are designed to resemble a Japanese futon to enhance the Japanese atmosphere.
+The rooms feature twin beds; these are designed to resemble a Japanese futon to enhance the Japanese atmosphere.